kuri-sun/neovim-config/README.md

 git clone https://github.com/wbthomason/packer.nvim "$env:LOCALAPPDATA\nvim-data\site\pack\packer\start\packer.nvim"
 ```

-### you can do sourcing in plugin.lua, and run PackerSync command.
+### 3. you can do :so in plugin.lua, and run :PackerSync.

 ref: https://github.com/wbthomason/packer.nvim

 🎃 If you add some more configurations and plugins, pls check this article out! <br/>